Online Letter of Recommendation Guidelines

 Your letter of recommendation must be submitted by February 20.

 How Recipients Are Notified

-2014-2015 CSU, Chico scholarship recipients will be notified in summer 2014 via e-mail, with instructions to accept or decline the scholarship offer.
+2017-2018 Wildcat Scholarship recipients will be notified in summer 2017 via their Wildcat e-mail, with instructions to accept or decline the scholarship offer.
 Recipients should view instructions on finalizing their awards and tips for writing thank you letters.